mill1000/raspdif/README.md

 sudo make install
 ```

-## Arguments
-Check `raspdif --help` for additional arguments.

 ## ALSA Configuration
 ALSA can be configured to use raspdif in a seamless manner.
 Any application that supports ALSA will output via raspdif.
-It also allows access to other ALSA plugins like `dmix` or `softvol`.
+It also allows access to other ALSA plugins like `softvol`.

 First, a PCM device is defined that outputs raw samples to a FIFO.
 This [example configuration](asound.conf) can be used in either `/etc/asound.conf` for system wide configuration or `~/.asoundrc` for user configuration.
 ```